cloudevents/spec/README.md

 - Common attributes of an *event* that facilitate interoperability
 - One or more common architectures that are in active use today or planned to be built by WG members
-- How events are transported from source to action via at least one protocol
+- How events are transported from producer to consumer via at least one protocol
 - Identify and resolve whatever else is needed for interoperability

 ## Communications